dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task2.md

 ---

 ✅ Summary of Task 2
-- Load balanced for each VLAN: VLAN 1 uses SW1 as the root bridge; VLAN 2 uses SW2 as the bridge.
+- Load balanced between each VLAN: VLAN 1 uses SW1 as the root bridge; VLAN 2 uses SW2 as the bridge.
 - Different priorities assigned by Cisco's automatic root primary/secondary commands.
 - The switch with the lowest priority becomes the root bridge
 - Note in the output sys-id-ext is the VLAN ID